HoGentTIN/linux-training-hogent/modules/dhcp/040_dhcp_practice.md

     vagrant@debian:~$ sudo nft add rule nat postrouting masquerade
     ```

-2. Install DHCP and browse the explanation in the default configuration file `/etc/dhcp/dhcpd.conf` or the example file `/usr/share/doc/isc-dhcp-server/dhcpd.conf.example`.
+2. Install ISC DHCP and browse the explanation in the default configuration file `/etc/dhcp/dhcpd.conf` or the example file `/usr/share/doc/isc-dhcp-server/dhcpd.conf.example`.
 Turn off IPv6 support, only listen for IPv4 dhcp requests on the host-only interface.

 3. Update the global options.
 Set 10.0.2.3 as the global DNS server, *linux-training.be* as the domain name, default lease time of 2 hours and maximum lease time of 4 hours.